Aircraft Engine Market Size and Share

 By Thrust Class: Mid-Range Units Dominate

 Thrust classes below 10,000 lbf serve business jets and UAVs, where compact cores emphasize weight reduction and rapid spool-up.
 The 10,001 to 25,000 lbf bracket supports regional jets and military trainers, niches that show moderate growth as emerging markets deepen regional connectivity.
-Together, these classes ensure the aircraft engines market remains balanced across a broad power spectrum, mitigating the risk of over-reliance on any single program.
+Together, these classes ensure the aircraft engine market remains balanced across a broad power spectrum, mitigating the risk of over-reliance on any single program.

 By Component: Turbines Drive Value Capture

 Gearboxes are the most dynamic component line, projected to post a 5.5% CAGR to 2030.
 Pratt & Whitney’s GTF reduction gear system operates at 44,000 hp, highlighting the engineering challenge and margin opportunity.
 Additive-manufactured planetary gears and advanced surface treatments are in qualification, promising weight and durability benefits that will further shape aircraft engine competitiveness.
+The other components subsegment includes the combined revenue share of fan, combustor, FADEC, and control electronics.

 Aircraft Engine Market_component